Gradle Enterprise is now Develocity. Learn more about our rebrand here.

-Reduce Build Time from 50-90% Instantly with
+Reduce build time from 50-90% Instantly with

 Build Cache speeds up local and CI builds by allowing you to share and reuse unchanged build and test outputs across the team and ensures your build does not waste cycle time re-building components that are unaffected by new code changes.
-Gradle Enterprise Build Cache supports Gradle and Maven build tools.
+Develocity Build Cache supports Gradle and Maven build tools.

 Build Cache Overview